 Impact of Rising Inflation on Businesses

-With inflation running at its highest level for forty years, and likely to continue rising, it’s absolutely vital that businesses fully understand the impact of increased costs on their own businesses.
+With inflation running at its highest level for forty years, it’s absolutely vital that businesses fully understand the impact of increased costs on their own businesses.
 Ever since the financial meltdown in 2008, we have lived with extremely low interest rates and extremely low rates of inflation, allowing many businesses to maintain fairly constant selling prices, only increasing them marginally year on year.

 However, for a number of global reasons, inflation in the UK is on the rise quite rapidly.
 The cost of utilities is perhaps the single greatest contributor to rising prices – pretty much everything we do is in some way linked to the cost of energy.
 For manufacturers and hauliers in particular, this has perhaps a more profound effect, although nearly all sectors of commerce will be affected.